BestTimesToVisit.com Logo

 food

-Don't miss a 'padaria' experience for breakfast or a late-night snack.
-These bakeries are everywhere and offer delicious 'pão na chapa' (toasted bread with butter), fresh juices, and strong coffee.
-For a true São Paulo culinary adventure, try a 'pastel de feira' (fried pastry) from a street market – the 'pastel de carne' (beef) is a classic.
+Don't miss a 'padaria' for breakfast or a late-night snack.
+These local bakeries are more than just bread; they offer delicious 'pão na chapa' (grilled bread with butter), 'salgados' (savory pastries), and strong Brazilian coffee.
+Try a 'coxinha' – it's a must-have!

 money